mqwilber/mqwilber.github.io/_pages/hot_spots.md

 - How does asymmetry between individuals in infection risk lead to spatial bottlenecks in pathogen invasion?
 - How does transmission scale with density in empirically-observed, dynamic contact networks?

-We are currently using this framework to understand the key spatial and temporal drivers of chronic wasting disease risk and spread in white-tailed deer populations in Tennessee.
+We are currently using this framework to understand the spatial and temporal drivers pathogen transmission in various ungulate diseases.